layer-3/ethtaipei/clearnet/docs/Broker.spec.md

 ## Benefits
 - Efficient, low-cost transactions by keeping most operations off-chain
 - Security guarantees of blockchain when needed
-- Participants can freely transact within their allocated funds in virtual channels
+- Participants can freely transact within their allocated funds in virtual applications
-- On-chain settlement only occurs when participants choose to materialize their balances# Clearnet RPC Protocol
+- On-chain settlement only occurs when participants choose to materialize their balances

-In Clearnet, brokers are defined as network nodes that form the clearnet network and act as message brokers.
-This document describes the ClearNet Broker RPC (Remote Procedure Call) protocol used in Clearnet WebSocket communication.

 ## API Endpoints